18 Ways to Celebrate Transgender Day of Visibility This Year

 • Work with local political action groups or your local chapter of the ACLU on the ground protecting trans lives.
 They are the experts, and they’ll help you take action in the best ways for your community.

 • Be verbally and loudly supportive of trans people.
 Even if you’ve always been supportive of LGBTQ+ folks, now is the time to make it abundantly clear that you are a safe, affirming person.
-Consider how you can personally provide sanctuary for trans people in the event that this legislation passes.
+Consider how you can personally provide sanctuary for trans people in the event that harmful legislation passes.

 • Take care of your trans neighbors.
 Put money directly in their pockets, provide meals and peer-support, or find ways to bring queer joy to the forefront of this deeply traumatic political landscape.